Skip to content

 ND Conditions Learning Programme

 Covering Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer, the neurodevelopmental conditions learning programme gives parents and carers the knowledge and confidence to better understand and meet the needs of their neurodivergent children and young people.
 This programme is open access to families pre, during and post diagnosis.
-Our next programme on the Wirral will run face to face across 3 Tuesdays 29th April, 6th May and 13th May – 9.30am – 2.30am
+Our next programme on the Wirral will run face to face across 3 Thursdays 19th June, 26th June and 3rd July – 9.30am – 2.30am

 Learning Workshops